Kmek/StardewFriendship/README.md

 # StardewFriendship
-A website for understanding the freindship mechanics in Stardew Valley
+A website for understanding the friendship mechanics in Stardew Valley

 ### Brainstorm:
 - Some measurement ideas: